-Kourtney Kardashian’s Tiny Shorts Have Instagram Losing It’s Mind
+Kourtney Kardashian’s Tiny Shorts Have Instagram Losing Its Mind

 Meanwhile, many other fans couldn’t help but notice that it seemed like Kourtney was posing for the photos at the house of her former boyfriend, Scott Disick.

-Although Kourtney and Scott share three children together, Mason, Penelope, and Reign, the couple couldn’t make their romance work and split back in 2015.
+Although Kourtney and Scott share three children together — Mason, Penelope, and Reign — the couple couldn’t make their romance work and split back in 2015.

 However, sources recently told Hollywood Life that Kardashian is a bit disappointed that she never got a chance with Disick after he cleaned up his act and became a settled, doting father.